“The most effective advertisement for the countryside I’ve ever encountered” – Daily Mail

-Did you know that the season of spring moves south to north through England at the speed of a walking person?
+Did you know that the English Spring moves north at the speed of a walk?

 Graham connected a labyrinth of ancient footpaths into a new national trail, marking each mile travelled by planting an acorn in hedgerows of blackthorn, hawthorn, dogwood and hazel.
 He drew a line of trees stretching through the English countryside, nicknamed “The Oak Route”.